mpk9909g/Breast-Cancer-Classification/README.md

 Here you will see in addition to 3 groups of features used to train and test the various models also a KFold Cross Validation for further testing the models.

 We trained and tested our data with KNN, logistic regression, random forest, SVM and Neural network models.
+The winner is the logistic regression model where we used features selected based on their correlation with each other and with the diagnosis.

 ## Reference: